|Whole Grain Pasta with Basil Garlic Scape Pesto|

 - 4 tablespoons olive oil

-- Whisk together Basil Garlic Scape Pesto, lemon juice and olive oil.
+Whisk together pesto, lemon juice and olive oil.

-- Serve with a green salad or Poached Chicken.
+Serve with green salad or with poached or grilled chicken.

 Toasted Garlic Olive Oil

 - 4 tablespoons extra virgin olive oil

 - 3 cloves garlic sliced

 Blanch broccoli in boiling water for 2-3 minutes, until broccoli turns bright green (it should still have some crunch).